vtange/ejs-header/README.md

-# basic-login-bar
+# really-basic-login-bar

-An EJS header template with login, signup, social media and forgot email functions
+An EJS header template with login, signup, and forgot email functions

 This module extends your Express app with routes and templates needed to quickly add login functionality to your app.